tangtang95/dotnix/README.md

 ### Limitations

 - Determinism due to impure evaluation mode.
 Impure is necessary due to limitation of nixGL (i.e. builtins.currentTime https://github.com/NixOS/nix/issues/3539)
+- Require to use firefox installed via nix and using nixGL.
+Otherwise other nix GUI apps that need to open web pages will not work

 ## Change default shell